 The key advantages of producing genes synthetically are the following:

-Our proprietary GeneOptimizer® software calculates the optimal DNA sequence needed to encode the protein of interest (gene optimization).
+Our proprietary GeneOptimizer software calculates the optimal DNA sequence needed to encode the protein of interest (gene optimization).
 Adapting the codon usage of the gene to the codon preferences of the expression organism (codon optimization) is just one of the parameters addressed.
-The GeneOptimizer® software currently evaluates up to 50 factors that can compromise mRNA stability, such as extreme GC content, ribosomal binding sites, consensus and cryptic splice sites, repeats, and secondary structures.
+The GeneOptimizer software currently evaluates several additional parameters that can compromise mRNA stability, such as extreme GC content, ribosomal binding sites, consensus and cryptic splice sites, repeats, and secondary structures.
 Increased numbers of stable mRNA molecules often lead to higher yields of protein.

 Variants may contain up to four of the following modifications: